 Talent acquisition has drastically changed over the years.
 With digital media taking over the traditional methods of recruitment, talent-seekers now have to leverage different platforms to choose the right fit.
 The new generation hiring techniques are characterized by state-of-the-art technology where both in-house recruiters and agencies can find talent pools alike.
 Accessibility is key during the search for the ideal candidate, and digital tech paves way for the same.

-Evaluating different decades of change, the setting in of digital recruitment can be categorized over 3 different eras- the 80s, the 90s and post-90s.
+Evaluating different decades of change, the setting in of digital recruitment or digital interviewing can be categorized over 3 different eras- the 80s, the 90s and post-90s.
 Technology has significantly found its way and conquered the hiring industry.

 The 80s- The only tools available for accessibility were newspapers, fax, advertisements and other printed media.
 Recruitment in this era was solely dependent on skill hunting by developing one-on-one relationships with the candidates.